ConduitIO/conduit-kafka-connect-wrapper/README.md

 to File > Project structure > Project Settings > Modules.
 Then, right-click on `target/generated-source` and select "Sources".

 #### Building and using the connector
-Run `scripts/package.sh` to build an executable. `scripts/copy.sh` will create a directory called `dist` with following contents:
+Run `scripts/dist.sh` to build an executable. `scripts/dist.sh` will create a directory called `dist` with following contents:
 1. A script (which runs the connector)
 2. The connector JAR itself
 3. Directory `libs` with Aiven's JDBC connector (but no JDBC drivers).

+When creating a Conduit connector, the plugin path you need to use is the path to `conduit-kafka-connect-wrapper`.

 ### Loading connectors
 The plugin will load connectors and all the other dependencies from a `libs` directory, which is expected to be in the